-For me, Capodanno or New Year’s Eve is all about celebrating with friends.
-After spending Christmas with family I like having friends over to ring in an Italian New Year’s Eve dinner.
+For me, New Year’s Eve is all about celebrating with friends.
+After spending Christmas with family I like having friends over to ring in the New Year’s Eve with an Italian dinner.

 Hosting is more work, and a lot more chaotic with kids and pets, but allows you far more flexibility than celebrating at a restaurant.
 It’s the messiness that makes for memorable celebrations!

 Many Italian cities have large outdoor celebrations with live music and you can watch them on tv.
 Here in Italy, a long dinner isn’t an uncommon event any day of the year and perfect for December 31.